 When selected, file selection dialogs in the macOS version of SPSS Statistics are presented in native macOS format.
-Historically, file selection dialogs have been heavily customized to accommodate specific SPSS Statistics file features.
-This settings allows you to default file selection dialogs to native macOS format.
+Historically, file selection dialogs are heavily customized to accommodate specific SPSS Statistics file features.
+This allows you to set the default file selection dialogs to native macOS format.